Subnodal/subOS-concept/docs/en/permissions.md

 If a user is being checked for their permissions, then their group permissions are checked, followed by their own permissions.

-If an application is being checked for their permissiosn, then their user's permissions are checked first, followed by their own permissions.
+If an application is being checked for their permissions, then their user's permissions are checked first, followed by their own permissions.